nemanjamalesija/switch-buttons/README.md

 # Switch Buttons

-A component that allows users to toggle between multiple options, with smoot transition animation.
+A component that allows users to toggle between multiple options, with smooth transition animation.

 ## Props